top of page

 Registration Fees

-Full Conference Monday/Tuesday $230.00 includes Continental breakfast each day, luncheon each day, all breaks and Dinner on Monday evening
+Full Conference Monday/Tuesday $250.00 includes Continental breakfast each day, luncheon each day, all breaks and Dinner on Monday evening

-Single Day Attendance $ 96.00 includes Continental breakfast, luncheon and all breaks
+Single Day Attendance $ 105.00 includes Continental breakfast, luncheon and all breaks

-Extra Dinner guest $ 50.00
+Extra Dinner guest $ 55.00

-Regular Registration Deadline is April 12th
+Regular Registration Deadline is April 11th

 $50.00 late fee will be assessed for registrations received after this date

-Registration cutoff is April 26th no registrations will be accepted after this date
+Registration cutoff is April 25th no registrations will be accepted after this date

 Please note that all registrations must be submitted online regardless of the method of payment.
 If you require a hard copy for internal use or to process payment a hard copy is available to be printed.
 Payments may be mailed with a copy of the registration form.
+If you require an invoice you can print from the online registration, any issues email Rick Tustin directly.

 CONFERENCE WORKSHOPS